willofindie/vscode-cssvar/README.md

   - Workaround
     - Create a separate CSS compatible SASS/LESS (variables) file.
     - Remove SASS One line Comments.
 Use proper CSS block comments.

+> NOTE: Please raise an issue for any feature request or a bug fix [here](https://github.com/willofindie/vscode-cssvar/issues/new)